-The Sovereign Trust ("Trust") is committed to a strong culture of safeguarding, ensuring that all staff embrace the concept of "it could happen here" and that they recognise that safeguarding is everyone's responsibility.
+Pictor Academy is committed to a strong culture of safeguarding, ensuring that all staff embrace the concept of "it could happen here" and that they recognise that safeguarding is everyone's responsibility.
+All staff have opportunity to contribute and shape safeguarding arrangements and the child protection policy.

 We are fully committed to creating a culture of vigilance.
-We expect everyone who works in and visits our the Trustto share this commitment.
+We expect everyone who works in and visits our school to share this commitment.
 We encourage staff, pupils, and visitors to report anything that concerns them, and we will always act in the best interest of the child.

 Our pupils are taught how to stay safe, including when online, and to recognise when they may be at risk.
 We ensure our pupils know how to get help when they need it.
-In line with the latest Working Together to Safeguard Children, we place importance on contextual safeguarding and consider risks in our local community when assessing the safety of our pupils.
+In line with the latest Working Together to Safeguard Children 2023, we place importance on contextual safeguarding and consider risks in our local community when assessing the safety of our pupils.

-The latest version of this policy is available on the Trust website and upon request.
+The latest version of this policy is available on the school website and upon request.